Asylum in the United States: Individual application

+Immigration clinics often find it easier to support clients seeking affirmative asylum rather than defensive asylum due to several key factors.
+Firstly, in affirmative asylum cases, individuals apply for asylum before they face deportation proceedings.
+This approach allows immigration clinics to prepare a case with time for gathering evidence, conducting interviews, and building a strong defense strategy.

+Overall, the proactive nature, greater control over evidence, and less adversarial legal environment make it generally easier for immigration clinics to assist clients seeking affirmative asylum compared to defensive asylum.
+This underscores the importance of early intervention and comprehensive legal support in asylum-seeking processes.

 Immigrants who were picked up after entering the country between entry points can be released by the ICE on payment of a bond, which may lowered or waived by an immigration judge.
 In contrast, refugees who asked for asylum at an official point of entry before entering the U.S. cannot be released on bond.
 Instead, ICE officials have full discretion to decide whether they can be released.

 If applicants are eligible for asylum, they have a procedural right to have the Attorney General make a discretionary determination as to whether they should be admitted into the United States as asylees.
 An applicant is also entitled to mandatory "withholding of removal" (or restriction on removal) if the applicant can prove that his or her life or freedom would be threatened upon return to her country of origin.
 The dispute in asylum cases litigated before the Executive Office for Immigration Review and, subsequently, the federal courts centers on whether the immigration courts properly rejected the applicant's claim that she or he is eligible for asylum or other relief.